Xiaocheng-Zhang/CS4500/CS4500-Assignment-3/part1/REPO.md

 # Introduction
 Throughout this report, we have evaluated 6 sets of data adaptors that read sor files and store information in a columnar representation.
-Due to that the management team have to deal with large sor files, our team hence tested each data adaptor's performance in terms of running time and memory usage.
+Due to the reason that the management team has to deal with large sor files, our team hence tested each data adaptor's performance in terms of running time and memory usage.
-Different hardware and software infrastructures have been utilized for performance assessment so that the accurancy and stability is ensured.
+Different hardware and software infrastructures have been utilized for performance assessment so that the accurancy and stability are ensured.
 In addition to performance, our team also takes a closer look at the code quality and documentation in order to ensure that this data adaptor can be used in the long run.
 In the end of this report, we will give our recommendation